 “Many tree species have latent buds beneath their bark.
 When a tree becomes stressed–say because the tree was damaged by a storm–those latent buds begin to grow.
 Essentially, the tree is trying to regenerate itself,” Andersen explains.

 Ash trees start sprouting if it’s infested with emerald ash borer, while honey locusts are infamous for growing suckers all over the lawn.
 Andersen says, “Oaks, maples, cottonwoods, poplars–pretty much any hardwood tree–will begin to sprout if under stress.”

 “To the tree, those shoots are a method to endure damage.
 To humans, they can be a nuisance,” Andersen adds.

 There is good news, though.
 Trees that have sufficient sunlight, water and nutrition are less likely to sprout.

 Emily Renshaw, a certified arborist and the credential maintenance coordinator at the International Society of Arboriculture, answers this.

 “It can be time-consuming, but I’ve found cutting the sprouts with a good pair of hand pruners looks and works the best.
 Be sure to cut those sprouts down as low as you can,” Renshaw advises.
 “Plus, hand pruning is relatively easy if the sprouts are still small.”

 Prune and remove shoots as you see them grow to keep the situation manageable.
 If you leave them, those seedlings can grow into individual trees or try to take over the grass entirely.

-Dan Krug, a certified arborist and an assistant district manager at The Care of Trees, a Davey company, office in Chicago, Illinois, handles this common question.
+A certified arborist and an assistant district manager at the Davey Tree, office in Chicago, Illinois, handles this common question.

 Instead, a local arborist may safely be able to apply a growth inhibitor to stop the tree shoots.